 If I were going to describe A Torch Against The Night, then definitely, it is explosively beautiful.
 I can’t even express how I love this book so much that it is tearing my heart out, piece by piece.
 I don’t even know how I will express my condolences to one character in this book because she just had so many sacrifices done that made her someone she doesn’t know entirely.
 Twisted and foreshadowing is the raw definition of this novel.

 A Torch Against The Night tackles a lot of sensitive subject like Violence Against Women and Children which I am fond of.
 Why?
 Sabaa Tahir doesn’t intend to write something this murderous and violent but on my perspective, I think this is actually a good example of how to raise awareness on the current situation in certain parts of the world which is existing at this moment.
-Meaning there are still faith, and if there is a life – there is a hope.
+Meaning there is still faith, and if there is a life – there is hope.

 Characters of this book have a huge development.
-I didn’t expect Laia to stand up for everyone, I didn’t know that Elias could this devoted and loved, I didn’t know that Helene could take all the suffering and the pain, just for someone she loves – even if it takes the every inch of humanity that she has.
-My heart cries and bleed for her.
+I didn’t expect Laia to stand up for everyone, I didn’t know that Elias could this devoted and loved, I didn’t know that Helene could take all the suffering and the pain, just for someone she loves – even if it takes them every inch of humanity that she has.
+My heart cries and bleeds for her.
 It is something to look forward to on the Book Three – what would they become?

 The magic system actually is something I am eager to see, to know, to indulge in.
 It feels like an introduction a teaser upon a teaser.
-Assuming that there will be more to come in the book three.
+Assuming that there will be more to come in book three.
 Sabaa Tahir set high standards and expectations on the third installment.
 So, I’m going to set my standards really really high because I love this book as much as I enjoy reading it.
 I hope there’s more to come on the magic system, I am eager to know and I want to be filled in by the questions that have been bugging my mind.

 Spectacular plot.
 I couldn’t ask for a better plot than this.
 She knows what was she wanted to write in the beginning and I think, she gives justice to it — she just didn’t give justice to her characters making her an evil sadistic author.
 I really wanted to talk about the book.
 I just don’t want to spoil everyone who will be reading this book because I want everyone to feel what I felt during the course of my reading journey.
 I tell you, this book is so worth it than you imagine.